-The new museum has both an international and national focus, with the Scottish Design Galleries featuring 300 exhibits drawn from the main V&A collections as well as other museums and private collections.
+The new museum has both an international and national focus, with the Scottish Design Galleries featuring 300 exhibits drawn from the V&A’s collections as well as other museums and private collections.

 1 Riverside Esplanade